ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 The only major NER dataset for Tagalog is **WikiANN** ([Pan, Zhang, et al., 2017](#pan2017wikiann)).
 It is a silver-standard dataset based on an English Knowledge Base (KB).
-The researchers were able to create a framework for tagging entities based on Wikipedia alone and extend it to 282 other languages, including Tagalog.
+The researchers were able to create a framework for tagging entities based on Wikipedia and extended it to 282 other languages, including Tagalog.
 It is not perfect.
 For example, the [first few entries of the validation set](https://huggingface.co/datasets/wikiann/viewer/tl/validation) have glaring errors: